“I felt a dog was better than me,” says Mamane Abdou. “I was hopeless; I thought it was the end for me.”

 Accepting Jesus Christ

 “Before, I was a Muslim,” he says.
 “But because of the hospital, I met Jesus.
 Today I am a Christian.”

 As his recovery progressed, Abdou’s new life flourished like a budding flower.

 “I started to make use of my hands.
 I could feed myself, and today I can walk,” he says, beaming.
 “To me, it was a big change, going from the status of being helpless to the status of being self-reliable.
 I was very, very happy.”

 “Without SIM I wouldn’t have a family,” he says.

 “I would be nothing.
 I’m so thankful to SIM and I don’t think I can be thankful enough.
 I was healed, SIM sustained me and I found the light of Christ.
 I am thankful to Jesus because of that.”

-When Abdou’s leprosy was cured he became confident enough to learn French, and his fluency allowed him to become a professional translator.
-It’s how he now supports his family.
-They live in the same compound with his wife’s parents and brother, and he cares for all of them.
+When Abdou’s leprosy was cured he became confident enough to learn French, and his fluency allowed him to become a professional translator, which helps him support his family.

 Please join us in prayer: